Like Telling the Truth

 td Whittle

 Cake had never met his father.
 He had lived with his mother, Celestina, in the same two-bedroom apartment all his life.
 Cake called it their layer.
 It was the fifth level of a five-story building on 9th Avenue and Carson Street.
-His grandparents, who owned the building, lived just beneath Cake and Cele, on layer 4; and his auntie and cousins beneath them, on layer 3.
-The rest of the building, which included a 2nd layer, a 1st layer, and a basement, was taken up by the family bakery.
-Cake was nearly 16 and only his family still called him by his real name, Javier.
-His friends had called him Cake for so long that he thought of himself as Cake, too.
-This was…
+His grandparents, who owned the building, lived just beneath Cake and Cele on layer four, and his auntie and cousins were beneath them on layer three.
+The rest of the building, which included a second layer, a first layer, and a basement, was taken up by the family bakery.
+Cake was nearly sixteen and only his family still called him by his real name, Javier.
+His friends had called him Cake for so long that he thought of himself as Cake, too.…

 +Read more